paulbgomez/Banking-System-app/README.md

 1. Clone the repo in your own computer, or download a zip with the project.
 2. Fill /src/main/resources/application.properties with your data (database, user and password).
 3. A .sql file is provided if you need to create the necessary tables in your system.
+4. Run the program with < mvn spring-boot:run >

 ## USAGE